whoisryosuke/semantic-ui-docs-gatsby/README.md

 # Semantic UI Documentation

-The documentation for the Semantic UI design system and component library.
-This is a statically generated PWA built using GatsbyJS.
+Documentation for the Semantic UI design system and component library.
+This is a statically generated PWA built using GatsbyJS, using MDX to render Markdown and React components into pages.

+Feel free to use this as a basis for your next documentation project (particularly if you already use Semantic UI).
+Works great with HTML/CSS based component libraries.

 # Development